-Hollywood Stars Make Video, Defiantly Singing “I Will Survive” Ahead of Trump’s Inauguration
+Hollywood Stars Make Video Defiantly Singing ‘I Will Survive’ Ahead Of Trump’s Inauguration

 — 1♦20♦17♦Joy! ✝✡ (@Laff_Out_Lawd) January 15, 2017

-According to US Magazine, the video made public by W Magazine and Conde Nast Entertainment deemed it the remedy to a pained Hollywood still reeling from the stunning win of the billionaire businessman against all odds.
-It is an open-secret that most people in Hollywood were vouching for Hillary Clinton to win the race to the White House.
+According to Us Magazine, the video made public by W Magazine and Conde Nast Entertainment deemed it the remedy to a pained Hollywood still reeling from the stunning win of the billionaire businessman against all odds.
+It is an open secret that most people in Hollywood were hoping Hillary Clinton would win the race to the White House.

+The video has Andrew Garfield joking that “this is going to be interesting guys.”

+Joel Edgerton goes on to say, “I’m not sure that I will survive, but that’s what we’re gonna do.”

 #lomasvisto W Magazine junta a 21 actores y actrices de Hollywood para cantar 'I will survive' contra Trump https://t.co/78Ox1839yz pic.twitter.com/Qttjbfet16